 You can catch a train from the far end of the lake to Nova Gorica which is on the border with Italy.
 However if you don't have an EU passport, it is a bit of a hassle crossing the border - the closest border post to the station is for EU citizens only.
 The post where non europeans can cross is about 5km away.
 In fact we never found it.
 Instead, you can actually walk out straight in front of the station ( instead of turning Left) and cross the border with knowing it.
 It is only when you notice that the street signs are now in Italian that you realise!
 Not sure this is legal though!
 An alternative and longer route is to go to Bled station which is a bus ride from the town of Bled.
-Catch a train to Villach in Austria and from there catch a train into the north of Italy at San Candido and onto Brunico. over 6 years ago
+Catch a train to Villach in Austria and from there catch a train into the north of Italy at San Candido and onto Brunico. about 9 years ago

 Hi Elinor, hi Sue,